hitochan777/forest_aligner/README.md

 1. Train a target-tree model as in section III.
 2. Train a source-tree model by:
-    (a) Transform your gold-standard data to e-f format;
+    1. Transform your gold-standard data to e-f format;
         source-tree models will read and output alignments in e-f format as opposed to f-e format.
         $ perl -pe 's/(\d+)-(\d+)/$2-$1/g' < train.a.f-e > train.e.e-f

-    (b) flip the argument flags for your e and f data when you run forest-aligner.
-For example: python nile.py \
+    2. flip the argument flags for your e and f data when you run forest-aligner.
+For example: python aligner.py \
             --e train.f \
             --f train.e \
             --gold train.a.e-f \